swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 He answered to me that he had all his time and that he  would have wished to complete his detoxication.
 Then I thought that the  occasion, for the first time, had just come to have him follow a diet of  elimination.
 Indeed, as soon as a faster breaks the fast, he does not think to  anything but to leave, and I do not see his tongue any more.
 My only concern at  this time, for all the curists, is to conclude the food recovery, so that there  are no problems, to proportion the quantities every day, to increase them  gradually, to change food if necessary, while supervising the various symptoms  which guide me.&nbsp;&nbsp;&nbsp;&nbsp; p 136

-However after 3 days of his rupture, entering his room  bring to him some small shrivelled apples of the culture of the past year, he told  me:</em></p>
+However after 3 days of his rupture, entering his room  bring to him some small shrivelled apples of the culture of the past year, he told  me:</em>
     <ol>
       <li><em>Mr Mosséri, look at my tongue.</em></li>
       <li><em>&nbsp;It was black coal !</em></li>
     </ol>
-    <p><em>It was not necessary more for me, to suddenly reflect  about this surprising thing.
+    <em>It was not necessary more for me, to suddenly reflect  about this surprising thing.

 It is true that I had already seen some cases where  the tongue became black during the fast.
 But in this case, the colour was not  fortuitous.
 It was well me which had caused it using this diet of detoxication.